-Saturday, April 30, Huntingdon
+Saturday, May 12, Huntingdon

-Sunday, May 1 Hagerstown, MD
+Sunday, May 13 Hagerstown, MD

 Once again, we are hosted by Pastor Gregg Meserole and his congregation, who have expanded their church in downtown Hagerstown, taking over an abandoned shoe factory.
-We stay in the homeless shelter portion – normally closed by April – and are grateful for the cots and hot showers.
-NEW THIS YEAR is the opportunity to have dinner with members of the Unitarian Universalist Church of Hagerstown.
-After breakfast at the shelter, we head along the C&O canal to:
+We stay in the homeless shelter portion – closed by April – and are grateful for the beds and hot showers.

-Monday, May 2, 6 p.m.
+Monday, May 14, 6 p.m.
 Dinner in Poolesville, MD

-Tuesday, May 3 – ride into DC
+Tuesday, May 15 – ride into Washington, DC

 In 2013 then-12-year-old Hannah Ballenger joined the ride on a tandem with her father, Jesse.
 Read Hannah’s letter here and her blog here.
 Hannah collected well over 100 prayers, drawings and well-wishes from children all over central PA.
 Joining them were Jon Brockopp, Andy Hayes, Dave Hunter and Ray Najjar.